4 Ways You're Leaving Money On the Table By Not Using a Retirement Plan

-As a small business owner, you've put blood, sweat, and tears into building your company.
+As a small business owner, you've put blood, sweat, and tears into building your shop, restaurant, office, or service.
 Much of the hard earned money your business has generated is likely going back into your business; but are you remembering to invest in yourself too?

 It's easy to forget about retirement as you're running a business, but as a business owner, you should also consider the significance of leaving money on the table.

 Reason #1: Neglecting Uncle Sam's tax benefits

 The owner-only 401(k) plan was made possible by the Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
 The plan, specific to a one-person business (and a spouse if applicable), offers tax benefits.

 Instead of a pretax contribution, which is how many retirement plans operate, you may contribute all or part of your salary deferral amount as an after-tax Roth contribution (up to $20,500).
 These contributions are typically tax-deductible, which allow your earnings to grow, tax deferred.